wpumacay/DeeprlND-projects/project1-navigation/REPORT.md

   are close in state-action space should have similar q-values.
 For example, updating the (s,a) entry (1.001 m, 0.001 N.m), where **s** is x-distance and **a** is torque, would not propagate to entry (1.002 m, 0.002 N.m) at all (would leave it untouch).

-So we can alleviate these issues using function approximation comes to the rescue.
+So we can alleviate these issues using function approximation.
 In this setup we parametrize our  Q(s,a) with some function approximator and update this function approximator appropriately.
 The idea is that we would pass a representation of the state **s** and the action to take (still in discrete action-space land) to this function and it will evaluate the q-value for us.
 The representation we pass as input to our Q-function is usually some set of features created from the state **s**  which our function can use.
-To avoid feature engineering we make use of deep neural networks as function approximators with the hope that these networks will lean the appropriate internal representation required for the task at hand, and we would only need to pass the raw state (and still discrete action) to evalue the q-values.
+To avoid feature engineering we make use of deep neural networks as function approximators with the hope that these networks will lean the appropriate internal representation required for the task at hand, and we would only need to pass the raw state (and still discrete action) to evaluate the q-values.

 Let's derive the semi-gradient method for action-value function approximation using neural networks.
 We start by defining our Q-function as a parametrized function of a neural networks of weights &theta;, which we write using the notation **Q(s,a;&theta;)**.
 We then have to tweak the weights of the network appropriately.
 So, suppose we had access to the actual true q-values from **Q\***.
-We then just have to update our weights to fit these values, like in supervise learning.
+We then just have to update our weights to fit these values, like in supervised learning.
 This can be written as an optimization problem, as shown in the following equation.

 ![q-learning-fapprox-optimization-formulation][img_rl_q_learning_fapprox_optimization_formulation]